davidkimai/Symbolic-Residue/README.md

 <div align="center">

 # On the Symbolic Residue of Large Language Models:
-# Diagnosing and Modeling Biological Failure Traces in Local Replacement Models
+# The Missing Biological Knockout Experiments in Advanced Transformer Models

 ## **─ What If Interpretation Itself is Biased By Internal Salience and Conflict Resolution? ─**